PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: Experiments

-We evaluate up to 15 results per query per platform to ensure consistent comparison.
-The verification pipeline uses Gemini 3 Flash Preview via OpenRouter for all LLM judgments, and the Tavily Search API (advanced depth) for all web-based fact-checking.
-The same model and configuration are applied identically to all platforms, and the verification agent has no information about which platform produced each result to avoid any bias. \paragraph{Temporal Control.} All platform evaluations were conducted between January 15 and January 22, 2025, with each platform evaluated on the same day using identical query ordering.
-We recorded the specific versions and configurations: Lessie (v2.1.0, web interface), Exa (API v1, entity search endpoint), Juicebox (PeopleGPT v3.2, web interface), Claude Code (claude-sonnet-4-6-20250101, via API).
-Web verification timestamps were logged for each result to facilitate future replication.
+\paragraph{Verification configuration.} The verification pipeline uses Gemini 3 Flash Preview (via OpenRouter) for all LLM judgments and the Tavily Search API (advanced depth) for web-based fact-checking.
+The same model and configuration are applied identically to all platforms, and the verification agent receives no information about which platform produced each result.